 4. Try to be more flexible:

-If the language you think is an issue, then you must get ready to become more flexible in your approach when it comes to finding work.
+When trying for international jobs, if the language you think is an issue, then you must get ready to become more flexible in your approach.
 Don’t expect that you will get the same well paid high powered job like you did back in your hometown.
 If you are looking for a job in a country like France, flexibility matters a lot.
 You need to improve your French at the same time so that you become more eligible for jobs.
 The qualifications that you own must also match up with the expectations of the job.

 5. Write your CV like French people do: